andreww/fox/DoX/FoX_wcml.md

 The use of dictionaries with WCML is strongly encouraged.
 (For those not conversant with dictionaries, a fairly detailed explanation is available at <http://www.xml-cml.org/information/dictionaries>)

-In brief, dictionaries are in two ways.
+In brief, dictionaries are used in two ways.

 ### Identification